Benas09/FujitsuAC/README.md

 Using this library you can control your Fujitsu AC through 4 pin socket dedicated to UTY-TFSXW1 wifi module.

-Works with:
+Tested with:
-* ASYG09KMTB / AOYG09KMTA
+* ASYG09KMTB
+* ASYG09KMCC

 ![](/images/homeassistant.png)